 3. Birds of prey don’t smell.

 Skunk spray protects these otherwise vulnerable creatures from a wide variety of predators including foxes and even bears.
 Too bad for skunks, though, birds of prey rely on eyesight when hunting and have poor to non-existent olfactory abilities.
 The great horned owl is the most serious predator of skunks.

 4. Skunk oil.

 “Skunk oil” today is often used to refer to the spray, but in earlier times it was understood to refer to rendered skunk fat.
-It doesn’t have a strong odour itself, but can pick up the odour depending on how the skunk was killed and skinned.
+It doesn’t have a strong odour itself but can pick up the odour depending on how the skunk was killed and skinned.
 Sometimes wintergreen was added to mask any odour and perhaps it was that addition that imbued skunk oil with a warming effect on the skin.
 Used medicinally by some Native North American groups, many settlers would purchase it and keep it in their first aid kits.
 It was used as a liniment, a moisturizer and a cough syrup.
-One account states that: “Some women even rubbed it in themselves for contraception.”
+Another account states that: “Some women even rubbed it in themselves for contraception.”
 (Quoted in Country Folk Medicine by Elisabeth Janos.)

 5. Skunk spray.

 The nasty spray from a skunk comes from its anal scent glands — organs just about all carnivores have; it’s obviously, far less developed and specialized in most carnivores.
 Sulphur-based compounds are what make it so potent.
 The scent from a single spraying can be detected up to a mile away, even though a typical spraying contains, at most, a teaspoon of fluid.
 In addition to the off-putting smell, it is an irritant that can cause temporary blindness, nausea, vomiting and even render a human unconscious.
 Pray you avoid it.

 6. How to avoid being sprayed.